Moji Port 門司港レトロ

 A port with Western-influenced architecture from a past age of prosperity and modernization

-Moji Port is home to numerous historic buildings that have survived and been preserved in pristine condition since the late 19th century.
-The area is attractive, particularly at night, and many visit the area to see the remarkably well-preserved buildings.
+Moji Port is home to numerous historic buildings that attest to its former prosperity.
+The area is particularly attractive at night, and many visit the area to see the buildings, which were built with the most advanced design and technology of their time.

 How to Get There